twistinside/edo-rpi/README.md

 ## Automated updates

-- `systemd/edo-git-update.timer` triggers `systemd/edo-git-update.service` every 30 minutes (and shortly after boot).
+- `systemd/edo-git-update.timer` triggers `systemd/edo-git-update.service` daily at 17:30 (and shortly after boot).
 - The service runs `sh/git-self-update.sh`, which:
   1. Runs `git pull` in `/home/edo/rpi`.
   2. Checks for changes under `systemd/` between the previous and current HEAD.
   3. Re-runs `sh/bootstrap-install.sh` automatically if systemd units changed.
+  4. Sends a Pushover notification describing whether the repo updated or was already current (and reports failures).

 - `systemd/edo-bootstrap-install.timer` runs `sh/bootstrap-install.sh` every hour (and shortly after boot) to forcibly re-copy all versioned systemd units into `/etc/systemd/system/` and reload systemd.
 This keeps systemd in sync even if new timers